methnen/m-chart/docs/guide/libraries.md

 ## Switching Libraries

-The default library is selected in the **M Chart Settings** page (`Settings → M Chart`).
+The default library is selected in the **M Chart Settings** page (`Chart → Settings`).
 All charts on the site use the library they were created in.
 Switching libraries does not migrate chart data, but the underlying data format is compatible meaning you can copy/paste the data from a Highcharts chart and use it in a Chart.js chart of the same type.